-4 and 5 year olds Understand and use mathematical terms to describe shapes (e.g. cylinder , cone , square) and properties (e.g. straight , curved , edges , corners) as well as informal language and analogies (e.g. slanty, wiggly, box or roof-shaped) Play games focusing on the properties of shapes, e.g. hiding and partially revealing a shape, asking children to say what different shapes it could be or could not be and why, or using a feely-bag to identify familiar items as well as 3D shapes.
+4 and 5 year olds Children are learning to Adults might The environment might include Understand and use mathematical terms to describe shapes (e.g. cylinder, cone, square) and properties (e.g. straight, curved, edges, corners) as well as informal language and analogies (e.g. slanty, wiggly, box or roof-shaped).
+Play games focusing on the properties of shapes, e.g. hiding and partially revealing a shape, asking children to say what different shapes it could be or could not be and why, or using a feelybag to identify familiar items as well as 3D shapes.
 Books e.g. The Smartest Giant in Town by Julia Donaldson, Big Blue Whale by Nicola Davies and Nick Malan.
-Is it larger, Is it smaller? by Tala Hoban, as well as adapting familiar stories to have a shape theme (e.g. We're going on a square hunt) Identify several examples of the same shape (e.g. different kinds of triangles) and recognise that a shape is the same even in different orientations (e.g. turned round) Solve shape puzzles of increasing complexity, selecting shapes according to their properties Compose and decompose shapes, knowing how shapes combine to make other shapes, (e.g. triangles making a rectangle) and identifying shapes within shapes (decompositions including repeated units, (such as arches made of three blocks), corners (pieces at right angles) and ramps.
-Selects shapes to solve a problem Plan mentally by visualising what they will build and selecting blocks needed Discuss different examples of shapes (e.g. different types of triangle such as equilateral and right-angled) in a variety of orientations (e.g. squares positioned on a corner).
+Is it larger, Is it smaller? by Tala Hoban, as well as adapting familiar stories to have a shape theme (e.g. We're going on a square hunt).
+Identify several examples of the same shape (e.g. different kinds of triangles) and recognise that a shape is the same even in different orientations (e.g. turned round).
+Discuss different examples of shapes (e.g. different types of triangle such as equilateral and right-angled) in a variety of orientations (e.g. squares positioned on a corner).
+A wide range of materials for construction indoors and outdoors including unit blocks and a range of recycled materials which provide real life examples of shapes e.g. kitchen roll tubes, cube tissue boxes, party hats, tyres, drainpipes, planks, canes Solve shape puzzles of increasing complexity, selecting shapes according to their properties.
 Discuss the shapes that emerge when children paint, draw and collage or that they notice in the environment.
-Discuss which shapes make other shapes, e.g. triangles making rectangles and hexagons with pattern blocks or mosaic tiles.
-Teach strategies for solving shape and jigsaw puzzles, e.g. describing shape properties and modelling the mathematical vocabulary, such as straight, corner, edges .
-Challenge children to make more complex constructions (perhaps in story contexts), e.g. with towers or arches, a window or a staircase.
-A wide range of materials for construction indoors and outdoors including unit blocks and a range of recycled materials which provide real life examples of shapes e.g. kitchen roll tubes, cube tissue boxes, party hats, tyres, drainpipes, planks, canes and connectors etc. A wide range of resources for shape play including pattern blocks and mosaic tiles.
+Discuss and connectors etc.A wide range of resources for shape play including pattern blocks and mosaic tiles.
+Compose and decompose shapes, knowing how shapes combine to make other shapes, (e.g. triangles making a rectangle) and identifying shapes which shapes make other shapes, e.g. triangles making rectangles and hexagons with pattern blocks or mosaic tiles.
 Shape and jigsaw puzzles with different levels of challenge.
-Old greeting cards to be cut up for children to make into jigsaws.
-Photos of shapes in nature and manufactured items as well as buildings from around the world and local landmarks for children to construct and draw the shapes they see.
+Old greeting cards to be cut up for children to make into jigsaws. within shapes (decomposing).
+Build complex compositions including repeated units, (such as arches made of three blocks), corners (pieces at right angles) and ramps.
+Selects shapes to solve a problem.
+Teach strategies for solving shape and jigsaw puzzles, e.g. describing shape properties and modelling the mathematical vocabulary, such as straight, corner, edges.
+Challenge children to make more Photos of shapes in nature and manufactured items as well as buildings from around the world and local landmarks for children to construct and draw the shapes they see.
 Books that include shapes in the environment.
+Plan mentally by visualising what they will build and selecting blocks needed. complex constructions (perhaps in story contexts), e.g. with towers or arches, a window or a staircase.
 Printing using a variety of 3D items.
 Discussing the 2D printed shapes they make.